bastlaf/bastlaf/README.md

  <img align="center" alt="Illustration" src="./leaf.svg" width="500" height="320" />

- <font size="5">Former learner in specialized educator, I joined in 2020 the BeCode Training to become a web developer, especially in the
+Former learner in specialized educator, I joined in 2020 the BeCode Training to become a web developer, especially in the front-end.
-front-end.</font>

 Curious by nature and eager to learn more and more about web development, I will never stop to tend to a common purpose with the society who will trust me.